Esther Handali: Early life

 Esther Handali was reportedly a Sephardic Jew from Jerez de la Frontera in Spain.

 She was married to the Jewish merchant Eliya Handali, who traded in luxuries such as jewellery, expensive clothing and cosmetics to the women of the Imperial Harem.
 Due to the seclusion from the opposite sex and the outside world imposed upon the women of the harem, male merchants were not allowed in to the harem, and a custom developed with merchant wives entering the harem to act as intermediary agents, displaying the goods to the prospective clients of the harem.
 These women were often Jews, who as non-Muslim was not subjected to the same gender segregation as Muslim women, and thus could act as the intermediaries of the harem women in several other areas.
 Esther Handali acted as the agent of her spouse in his business with the harem, and when she was widowed, she took over his business.

 Due to the fact that they were several kiras working in the Imperial Harem in parallel, and that they are seldom documented by name (the different kiras are normally referred to only as kira, kyra, or Kyra Jewess), it is difficult to identify individual kira's and separate them from each other.
 Esther Handali, in particular, has often been confused with Esperanza Malchi.
 When she first entered the harem is unknown, but she may have been the same unidentified kira who is noted to have performed secretarial tasks for Hürrem Sultan, and has been mentioned in connection to Mihrimah Sultan (although Strongilah could also have been this kira).
-She was thus active in the end or not long after the career of Strongilah, while Esperanza Malchi would have arrived somewhat later, thought their careers overlap.
+She was thus active in the end or not long after the career of Strongilah, while Esperanza Malchi would have arrived somewhat later, though their careers overlap.